 Students who wish to withdraw may do so by contacting the Academic Dean or Program Director via telephone, mail, or preferably in person.
 The withdrawal date will be the student's last date of attendance.
 A student who withdraws during the first seven calendar days of a grading period will not have that course(s) recorded on his or her transcript.
-A student who withdraws after the first seven calendar days of a grading period will receive a grade of "W" up to 14 calendar days before the end of the term.
-Within 14 calendar days of the end of the term, the student will receive either a "WF" or "WP" depending on quality of course work completed to date.
+A student who withdraws after the first seven calendar days of a grading period will receive a grade of "W".
 This is not calculated in his or her cumulative grade point average (CGPA).
 The credits will count toward attempted credits.

 The student will be provided with exit interview forms.
 There are financial and/or financial aid implications for withdrawing.
-Please consult with the Financial Aid and/or Business Office to determine how withdrawal will impact your student account.
+Please consult with the Financial Aid and/ or Business Office to determine how withdrawal will impact your student account.